 - African American, Asian American, Hispanic, Native American, or Pacific Island background

-Most commonly, individuals with gestational diabetes experience no symptoms or only very mild ones.
+Most commonly, women with gestational diabetes experience no symptoms or only very mild ones.
 As glucose levels rise, symptoms can mimic those of type 2 diabetes.
-These include but are not limited to:
+These include, but are not limited to,:

 - Increased thirst